 We want to reassure the community that certifications achieved in the current version will remain valid in the new scheme.

 Since we announced the ITIL update, AXELOS has been out on the road talking about the exciting things we have been working on.
-Take a look at where we've been or come and visit us at any of these future events!
+Take a look at where we've been.

-AXELOS announces the upcoming ITIL update at itSMF USA Fusion 2017.
+AXELOS announced the upcoming ITIL update at itSMF USA Fusion 2017.
 Read the full press release here.

 In November some of the AXELOS team went to Tokyo to meet key partners and corporates in the region, and to support itSMF Japan’s Annual conference.
 We spread the word about the ITIL update and the ‘More than Meets the I’ campaign.